StevenMDixon/IJScript/README.md

 # BadJavaScript
-A Testament to how bad JS can get without style guides comments or just general best practices.
+A Testament to how bad JS can get without style guides, comments, or just general best practices.

 ## Goal